Robust spectral preconditioning for high-P\'{e}clet number convection-diffusion: Numerical results

 \subsection{3D system on unstructured grid}

 To further underline the flexibility of the proposed method and to investigate its computational cost, we consider a 3D example with a complex domain (see \Cref{fig:3d}a).
 It consists of a rectangular prism $[0,10] \times [0,10] \times [-1,1]$ with four cylindrical cutouts along the $x_1$-axis with centers at $x_3 = 0$ and $x_2 \in \{2,4,6,8\}$ and is discretized using an unstructured tetrahedral mesh that contains $2\,016\,256$ degrees of freedom.
 The high-contrast diffusion coefficient alternates between the values $\diffTensor \equiv 1$ and $\diffTensor\equiv\diffMin$ in a 3D checkerboard pattern with $80 \times 40 \times 8$ rectangular prisms.
-We construct an artificial velocity field that rotates around the four pipes (see \Cref{fig:3d}c) and use homogeneous Dirichlet boundary conditions everywhere on the boundary.
+We construct an artificial velocity field that rotates around the four pipes (see \Cref{fig:3d}c), choose $\rhssource \equiv 1$, and employ homogeneous Dirichlet boundary conditions everywhere on the boundary.
 We perform experiments with $\diffMin \in \{10^{-3}, 10^{-4}, 10^{-5}, 10^{-6}\}$, resulting in grid P\'{e}clet numbers ranging roughly between $40$ and $40\,000$.

 For comparison, we export the assembled global systems to PETSc \cite{petsc} and solve them using GMRES with two different algebraic multigrid preconditioners: PETSc's GAMG and BoomerAMG from the hypre library \cite{hypre,RugeStueben1987}.
 Due to the DG discretization on the tetrahedral mesh, we set the block size of the PETSc matrix to 4.
-GAMG and BoomerAMG are then run with 64 MPI processes and the standard settings from PETSc; tuning the parameters did not lead to better results than the ones listed below.
+GAMG and BoomerAMG are then run with 64 MPI processes and the default settings from PETSc; tuning the parameters, like smoother type, connection threshold, or coarsening strategy, did not lead to better results than the ones listed below.

 For both hybrid Schwarz preconditioners, we partition the domain into 64 subdomains using ParMETIS (\Cref{fig:3d}b).
 These subdomains are extended by two layers of overlap and one additional layer of oversampling for MS-GFEM, whereas we choose an overlap of three layers of elements for the PoU method to obtain comparable results.
 The PoU coarse space is built from the constant and linear functions, i.e., we choose four basis functions per subdomain leading to a coarse space dimension of 256.
 For MS-GFEM, we compute a fixed number of only two eigenfunctions per subdomain to build a 128-dimensional coarse space.
 In both cases, the setup of the preconditioner as well as the local solves are executed in parallel using 64 threads, i.e., one thread per subdomain.